 How did bulldogs get their name?
 It's an interesting question with an even more interesting (and rather disturbing) answer.
 The popular breed is known today for its loyal and protective nature.
 Bulldogs can also be rather lazy and are great with children.
 But the history of bulldogs reveals that centuries ago, they were fierce and tenacious animals.
 The bull baiting bulldog was bred to be aggressive and used for entertainment celebrated by both the rich and poor.

 During the Middle Ages, spectators would congregate in towns across England to watch a bulldog taking down a bull.
-It was a violent sport that was outlawed in 1835.
+It was a violent sport that was outlawed in 1835, but its outlawing almost brought the breed to extinction.
 Eventually, the bulldog made its way to the United States and became one of the country's most popular breeds, which is evidenced by the dozens of universities and schools that have a bulldog as their mascot.
 Even the Marines favor the bulldog, which is known for its strength and patience.
-Today, it's hard to believe that the bulldog used to be one of the most aggressive canines around...
+Today, it's hard to believe that the bulldog used to be one of the most aggressive canines around.

 The bulldog breed has been around for a very long time.
 Their English roots go back to the 5th century, and some believe they are connected to the alaunt breed.
 Others think the bulldog was the result of a pairing between a mastiff and a pug.
 In 1632, a dictionary entry for the alaunt compared it to the mastiff, and a letter written that same year by one Preswick Eaton included the first known use of the word "bulldog."
 He wrote: "procuer mee two good Bulldogs, and let them be sent by ye first shipp."
 Notably, in that same letter, Eaton mentions a mastiff, which indicates that the two were distinct breeds at the time.

-Throughout English history (and history, in general), dogs performed various farm tasks, including corralling horses, cattle, and other animals.
-However, beyond their work tasks, dogs were also used in a sport known as bull-baiting.
+Throughout history dogs performed various farm tasks, including corralling horses, cattle, and other animals.
+Beyond their work tasks, however, dogs were also used in a sport known as bull-baiting.
 A bull was chained to the ground by his neck, so he had limited mobility.
 The dog was trained to bite the bull's nose and hold on until: 1) he pulled the animal to the ground, or 2) the bull killed the dog.
 This activity was extremely popular during the Middle Ages, and it wasn't outlawed until the passage of the English Cruelty to Animals Act of 1835.

-Bulldogs became the dog of choice for this sporting event, and their name, bull + dog (get it?), comes from this gory spectacle.
+Bulldogs became the dog of choice for this sporting event, hence their name.

 Dogs involved in bull-baiting learned how to "play low," which meant they learned how to stay close to the ground and not let their heads become targets of a bull's kicks.
 The larger breeds of dogs were trained to go towards a bull's stomach in order to effectively attack while evading the horns.
 The bull, in turn, looked for an opportunity to spear the canine with its horns and throw it up into the air.

-Bull-baiting was a common practice for 350 years.
 The bulldogs were fierce and aggressive animals.
 Incredibly, it was not too difficult for an 80-pound dog to subdue a bull, which typically weighed 2,000 pounds.
 The bulldog would do a corkscrew and use his center of gravity to throw a bull down.
 It helped that the bull's nose was not only accessible, but also one of the most sensitive areas on its body.
-If you could get the nose, you'd essentially grabbed the bull by the horns.
-Does that make sense?